CattyMeowy/swifticat.github.io/genericrules.md

 - To comply with COPPA laws, you must be at least 13 years of age to use Discord in most countries.
 In some countries the age requirement is different.
 Please check if your country is listed <a href="https://support.discord.com/hc/en-us/articles/360040724612">here</a>.
 - To be a member in this server, you are agreeing to the Discord Terms of Service, the Discord Privacy Policy and these server rules.
 Read more about Discord's terms of service at (<a href="https://discord.com/terms">discord.com/terms</a>) and Discord's Privacy Policy at (<a href="https://discord.com/privacy">discord.com/privacy</a>).
 - The rules are subject to change at any time, with or without warning.
 By joining this server you agree that you acknowledge this information.
+# Appeals
+To appeal your ban, please fill in this form <a href="https://forms.gle/xqJzAsh1cjG1z5CE6">here.</a>